-A. Creation.
-A Board of Adjustment is hereby created and its members shall be appointed by the Selectmen in accordance with, and shall have the terms and powers hereby conferred upon the Board of Adjustment by, the provisions of Chapters 672-677, NH Revised Statutes Annotated, as amended.

-- B. Adoption of Rules.
+- A. Creation.
+A Board of Adjustment is hereby created and its members shall be appointed by the Selectmen in accordance with, and shall have the terms and powers hereby conferred upon the Board of Adjustment by, the provisions of Chapters 672-677, NH Revised Statutes Annotated, as amended. - B. Adoption of Rules.
 The Board of Adjustment shall adopt rules to govern its proceedings in accordance with the provisions of this ordinance, and the provisions of Chapters 676 and 677 NH Revised Statutes Annotated, as amended. - C. Interpretation.
 The Board of Adjustment may hear and decide a case where it is alleged there is error in any order, requirement, decision or determination made by the Selectmen, or their agent, in the enforcement of this Ordinance. - D. Special Exceptions.
 The Board of Adjustment may in appropriate cases, and subject to appropriate conditions and safeguards as determined by the Board, grant a permit for a special exception.
 The Board, in acting on an application for a special exception, shall take into consideration the following conditions: - 1.
 The proposed use shall be permitted in the District. - 2.
 The specific site is an appropriate location for such use. - 3.
 The use, as developed, will not adversely affect the adjacent area. - 4.
-There will be no nuisance or serious hazard to vehicles or pedestrians. - 5.
-Adequate and appropriate facilities will be provided for the proper operation of the proposed use. - 6.
+There will be no nuisance or serious hazard to vehicles or pedestrians.

+- 5. Adequate and appropriate facilities will be provided for the proper operation of the proposed use. - 6.
 The proposed use shall comply with all the frontage, setbacks, minimum land area, sanitary protection, signs and parking requirements for itself or its most similar use, except where specifically named by the Board, the reasons for such waiver to be set forth in writing by the Board. - 7.
 Any special exception may be reviewed and revoked for violation of the conditions of the permit; but only after proper notification and hearing.
 The Board may, at its discretion require such guarantee or surety as it considers necessary to insure compliance with the conditions of the exception. - 8.
 The applicant shall pay all relevant costs in connection with any related public hearing. - 9.
 Any special exception approval will require a Site Plan Review approval by the Planning Board. - E. Variance.
-The Board of Adjustment may authorize a variance from the terms of this ordinance only where the Board finds that all of the following conditions apply: - 1.
-There are special circumstances or conditions applying to the land or structure for which a variance is sought (such as, but not limited to, the exceptional narrowness, shallowness, or shape of the property in question, or exceptional topographical conditions), which are peculiar to such land or structure, and the application of the requirements of this ordinance will deprive an owner of such property a reasonable use of it, and will impose upon such owner a hardship not shared by the owners of other property in the same district.
+Pursuant to the current RSA 674:33, the Board of Adjustment may authorize a variance from the terms of this ordinance only where the Board finds that all of the following conditions apply: - 1.
+The variance will not be contrary to the public interest; - 2.
+The spirit of the ordinance is observed; - 3.
+Substantial justice is done; - 4.
+The values of surrounding properties are not diminished; and